Rhetticle/UFV/README.md

 </p>

 # UFV (Unmanned FireFighting Vehicle)
 Unmanned firefighting vehicle as part of UQ's ENGG1100 group project course.
-My group (Team White) was awarded first place for achieving a demonstration score of 19.6/20.
+The group I was a part of (Team White) was awarded first place for achieving a demonstration score of 19.6/20.